UnbreakableKid/react-class/README.md

 - Hono
 - Storybook

 The lessons are contained in the `lessons` folder.
+Some lessons have exercises associated, these are suffixed with an  e  after the number.

 For now, the project is only a Vite app and an Hono server, but we plan to add a NextJS version to show the differences between the two frameworks.